alex-schutz/ICLR-Blog-2026/_posts/2026-04-27-rl-with-gnns.md

 ## Conclusion

-GNNs offer a powerful approach for modelling policies in RL settings, enabling capabilities such as permutation invariance, variable action spaces, and size generalisation.
+GNNs offer a powerful approach for modelling policies in RL settings, enabling capabilities such as permutation invariance, variable action spaces, and dynamic input sizes.
 By representing the environment as a graph, we can leverage the strengths of GNNs to tackle complex RL problems that are difficult to solve with traditional deep learning architectures.
 While there are still challenges and open questions to be addressed, the integration of GNNs into RL holds great promise for advancing the field and unlocking new applications.
 Looking forward, we hope to see more research exploring the application of GNNs in policy networks, as well as improved support for graph-based RL in popular libraries and frameworks.